Reviews You Can Rely On

 Hiking Shorts vs. Running and Fashion Shorts

-While it's easy enough to own all three types, what actually distinguishes them?
+While it's easy enough to find designs out there that encompass all three types, what are the fundamentals that distinguish them?
 As modern trends ebb and flow, there are many instances where the lines become heavily blurred.
 Nonetheless, some aspects of each type can be easily identified.
-To help define a pair made for hiking, the first difference is the design intention behind the product and the language used to describe it.
+To help define a pair made for hiking, the first distinction to consider is the design intention behind the product and the language used to describe it.

-Manufacturers are usually extensive with their descriptions and suggested uses.
+Manufacturers usually have extensive descriptions and suggested uses.
 For the context of being outside, brands will express keywords such as “for varied conditions,” "outdoor adventure," or “technical trekking.”
-The materials used will often be described as “durable” or “breathable.”
-This will extend into a list of features and qualitative measurements deemed pertinent for outdoor travel, such as sun protection (with a UPF rating), overall weight (ideally less than 10 ounces), or whether or not a fabric is “moisture-wicking.”
+The materials used will often be described as “durable”, "breathable", or “quick drying.”
+This will extend into a list of features and qualitative measurements deemed pertinent for outdoor travel, such as sun protection (with a UPF rating), overall weight (ideally less than 10 ounces), or whether or not a fabric is “moisture-wicking” or “flexible.”

 Credit: Sara Aranda

-Since, for hiking, movement, and exertion is the main task, the apparel tends to be thinner, stretchy, and hopefully constructed in a way to promote airflow for when you sweat.
+Since you're moving a lot, potentially increasing your heart rate and likely sweating, the apparel tends to be thinner, stretchy, and hopefully constructed in a way to promote airflow.
 Common benefits of nylon and polyester are natural mold resistance, baseline durability, and greater ease of cleaning.
-In conjunction with these performance-minded facets, this category of apparel should also have pockets.
-Since walking is the main exercise here, being able to carry small items or a phone is expected.
+In conjunction with these performance-minded facets, athletic apparel should also have pockets, whether for your hands or for small accessories like a car key.
+Being able to carry a phone is a pretty standard expectation these days.
 We are stoked that brands are finally giving women's apparel deep pockets!

 The final elements we'd like to point out are a combination of inseam length and athletic styling.
-Hiking shorts will traditionally be much longer than fashion and running shorts (although there are arguably many long fashion shorts), with the prime inseam zone being somewhere between 5 and 10 inches.
-Stereotypically, the shorter the inseam, the more “youthful” the vibe, and the longer the inseam, the more mature and practical-based, but these are not rules!
-So many brands are offering more elegant shorts with long inseams and also very simple, non-assuming shorts with shorter inseams.
-Options abound, as long as comfort, mobility, and breathability are there.
+Hiking shorts will traditionally be much longer than fashion and running shorts (although there arguably are many long fashion shorts), with the prime inseam zone being somewhere between 5 and 10 inches.
+If we lean into stereotypes, the shorter the inseam, the more “youthful” the vibe, and the longer the inseam, the more mature and practical-based, but these are not rules!
+We love it when brands and their audiences challenge these tropes.
+Many brands are offering more elegant shorts with long inseams and also very simple, non-assuming shorts with shorter inseams.
+Options abound; as long as comfort, mobility, and breathability are there, you'll be set!

 Credit: Sara Aranda